openfarmcc/OpenFarm/README.md

 Here are some of the [Github contributors](https://github.com/openfarmcc/OpenFarm/graphs/contributors).

 Outside of Github, there's a whole host of people who also contributed financially, by building gardening content on the website, on providing more visibility for OpenFarm in any ways!

-You've been contributing to OpenFarm already?
-We invite you to introduce yourself in this 2-min [Welcoming Form](https://docs.google.com/forms/d/e/1FAIpQLSfsKUABGJSO3gSfDUrdXymxP-GipdTLxbxsmR2FyxGdblN1-w/viewform)!

 ### Donate to OpenFarm as a Backer